r-wein/text-readability-analyzer/README.md

 ### Origin
 This project is an extension of one of my classroom assignments.
 We were tasked to find each unique word in Lewis Carroll's *Alice in Wonderland* and record their frequency.
 While working on this assignment, which was originally in Python, I had the idea to expand on the basic requirements by adding readability tests and MySQL.
 I decided to switch from Python to Java because I wanted to try JDBC.

-### Installation
-You could clone this repository, but that is not what this project is meant for.
-This repository is merely an example of work.
-Visit my [readability](https://github.com/rossweinstein/readability) repository to get the code without the database and command line interface.

 ### Text Readability
 This program calculates six readability indexes: